MCP Server

 Quick Start

-The fastest path — add Damira to Claude Code in one command:
+The fastest MCP path — add Damira to Claude Code in one command:

 No API key required to try it.
 The MCP server uses a shared demo key automatically — 50 free queries/day, no signup.